Fixed Chamber Baler

 1. The bale is formed in the main bale chamber in the conventional manner until the required density is reached.

-3. The tailgate opens and the completed bale rolls directly on to the wrapper by gravity.
+3. The tailgate opens and the completed bale rolls directly onto the wrapper by gravity.

-5.Crop flow continues to fill the pre-chamber until the pre-set density is reached.
+5.The crop flow continues to fill the pre-chamber until the pre-set density is reached.

 6. Crop flow and pre-compressed crop are transferred to the main bale chamber.